canjs/canjs/docs/can-canjs/can-api.md

 @package ../../package.json
 @templateRender <% %>
 @subchildren
 @description Welcome to the CanJS API documentation!
 This page is a cheat-sheet for the most common APIs within CanJS.
+Read the [guides/technology-overview] page for background on the following APIs.

 @body